Hero Costume (Heat)

 "Revelry in the dark..."

 Tokoyami is a jack-of-all-trades, master of none that constantly switches between a normal form and a stance that significantly empowers his mobility and melee power.
-He excels at enemy lockdown, mobility, and general utility, but struggles with dealing damage, has average HP, and crumbles without cooldowns.
+He excels at enemy lockdown, mobility, and general utility, but longer TTK (Time to Kill), has average HP, and crumbles without cooldowns.

-His base kit covers his basic needs containing a slow-moving but piercing projectile Alpha, a small but long-lasting lockdown AoE Beta, and a weak but versatile shield Gamma.
+His base kit covers his basic needs containing a slow-moving but piercing projectile Alpha, a low combo potential but long-lasting lockdown AoE Beta, and a weak but versatile shield Gamma.

 Tokoyami can leap high into the air, and he can glide at will while healing.
 He can also protect himself while performing actions, such as healing, reviving, and rescuing civilians.